Skip to content

 LeftRight

-The Federal Reserve Bank of Dallas found employment down approximately 1% in the top 10% of AI-exposed industries while the broader economy added jobs.
-The decline landed mostly on workers younger than 25, driven not by firing but by collapsed job-finding rates.
+The Dallas Fed found employment down roughly 1% in the top 10% of AI-exposed industries while the broader economy added jobs.
+The decline landed almost entirely on workers under 25, driven not by firing but by collapsed job-finding rates.
+Positions simply stopped being advertised.

 While Block and Meta made headlines with AI-justified layoffs, Dell quietly cut 27% of its workforce across three years through attrition and restructuring — spending $569 million on severance in the latest fiscal year alone.